The 99 Cent Chef picked a damp day to shoot his latest lunch truck video and was amply rewarded with a huge and tasty $5 sandwich.

 - 1 large cucumber - shredded or thinly chopped.
 Use white flesh (scoop out seeds with a spoon), and OK to leave green skin on.

-- If you use diakon, then thinly slice cucumber, seeds and all, to add to sandwich last, like you would with a sliced tomato.
+- Diakon - optional from Oriental market.
+Thinly slice, to add to sandwich last, like you would with a sliced tomato.

 - 1 large carrot - shredded or thinly chopped